 At times I found his words blunt and attacks a little too personal, but given a choice, I prefer actions versus the ‘smiling faces/words’ delivered by politicians who are thinking the same ‘blunt’ thoughts.
 I’d be happy to stand by his side!

 - Abortion – We need to come together on this.
+It seems nothing gets done because people benefit from our division.
 I don’t feel it’s a ‘right’, terminating a human life is not a ‘choice’, and it’s certainly not ‘birth control’.

 - But, are there situations where we can say ‘Okay’, I believe so.